-Car insurance does cover hit and run accidents, as long as you carry collision or uninsured property damage coverage.
+Car insurance does cover hit-and-run accidents, as long as you carry collision or uninsured property damage coverage.
 While these coverage options are not legally required, they’re fairly common.
 If your vehicle is leased or financed, you probably have this coverage by default.

 While many insurance agents say collision and uninsured property damage coverages are identical, that's not always true.

-Collision and uninsured property damage (UMPD) are designed to cover damage to your vehicle.
+Collision coverage and uninsured property damage (UMPD) are designed to cover damage to your vehicle.
 Each comes with a deductible.
 However, the difference lies in the fault.
 In the case of an accident, collision coverage denotes fault to an insurance company.
 This is why you’ll often see a premium increase after filing a collision claim.